devkral/django-fast-ratelimit/README.md

 ## Update Notes:

+in version 4.0.0 most parameters were made keyword only (helps finding bugs).

 in version 3.0.0 the name parameter of (a)decorate_object was changed to ratelimit

 in version 2.0.0 the parameter `raise_on_limit` was removed and replaced by check(block=True)